My Photo

 James Frederick Osterheld, Aviation ordnanceman 3rd

-Donald Edward Peterson, Aviation machinist
+Donald Edward Peterson, Aviation machinist’s mate 1st

 Alfred Joseph Zywicki, Seaman 1st class